IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

     *Tip:* HLint can warn you about some unused pragmas.

+24. __Reexports__:
+     When re-exporting several modules from one module, use the following pattern:

+    ```haskell
+    module Foo (
+        fooA
+      , fooB
+      , fooC
+      , ...
+      ) where

+    import Foo.A (fooA, ...)
+    import Foo.B (fooB, ...)
+    import Foo.C (fooC, ...)

+    ```

+    *Why:* this leads to more changes to the export list, but makes it absolutely clear where each identifier comes from.

 ## Guidelines

 There are more general guidelines on how we write and structure code.